Mexico soccer star Marquez among 22 sanctioned for drug ties

 Marquez is famed as a tenacious defender whose crunching tackles have sometimes seen him sent off in high-profile matches.
 In Mexico he is revered as one of the country's all-time greats, though many U.S. fans remember him for a studs-up, head-butt foul on Cobi Jones that earned him a red card at the 2002 World Cup.

 Marquez debuted in Mexico's top-flight league in 1996 with Atlas and moved to AS Monaco of France's Ligue 1 three years later.
-In 2003, Marquez joined Barcelona and spent 10 years there, helping the Spanish super-club win La Liga and Champions League trophies.
+In 2003, Marquez joined Barcelona and spent 10 years there, helping the Catalonia super-club win Spanish league and Champions League trophies.

 Advancing into his 30s, Marquez then had stints with the New York Red Bulls of Major League Soccer, Leon of Mexico and Hellas Verona in Italy's Serie A before returning to Atlas.

-A longtime fixture of Mexico's national team, he led "El Tri" at four World Cups and hopes to become only the third player ever to play in five.
+A longtime fixture of Mexico's national team, he led "El Tri" at four World Cups and has hoped to become only the third player ever to compete in five.
 Marquez has scored 13 goals wearing the green jersey in 158 appearances between 1997 and 2017, according to statistics published by the Mexican Soccer Federation.

-Among the entities the Treasury Department tied to Marquez were his soccer academy and health and rehabilitation clinics.
+Speaking in a briefing to reporters, a high-level Treasury Department official said the association between Marquez and Flores Hernandez went back at least 20 years and Marquez served as "an important" frontman for money laundering.
+Under the terms of the briefing, the official could not be named.
+Among the entities that the department cited were his soccer academy and health and rehabilitation clinics.

+Marquez's children's foundation was also linked to Flores Hernandez, though it also had a number of corporate sponsors.
+It claimed to have provided food, educational and sports programs for about 1,000 low-income kids.

 The sanctions freeze all U.S. assets of the people and entities named and forbid U.S. citizens from doing business with them.